 Every microwave comes with a mounting hardware kit and instructions for installation.
 Many over-the-range microwaves also provide templates for drilling the wall and cabinet for mounting screws and venting.
 Before you begin, look over the instructions and locate all of the hardware and templates provided.

 - Drill with spade bits and driver bits

 - Vent duct kit (if needed)

 Choose a Venting Option

 The first step to installing an over-the-range microwave is to decide on the venting option.
 The way in which you vent will depend on the unit and the configuration of your kitchen.
 If you are replacing an existing microwave or a range hood, the best option will likely be to use the existing venting route for the new microwave.
 It may be necessary to install a new exhaust adapter, but you can use the existing roof or wall vent route.

 If there is no existing venting route, decide which option is best for your kitchen and use the template provided to open a vent in the wall or cabinet.
 If you are mounting the microwave on an exterior wall, then you can use a wall vent; otherwise, a roof vent will be needed.
 Proper range venting is very important to follow the manufacturer’s specifications for installing a new vent.

-Use a stud finder to locate and mark the studs of the mounting wall.
-When installing an over-the-range microwave, the bottom mounting bracket supports most of the weight, so it's very important that the location of the wall studs is accurate.
+Use a stud finder to locate and mark the studs in the back mounting wall.
+When installing an over-the-range microwave, the bottom mounting bracket supports most of the weight, so it's very important to locate the wall studs accurately.